Contribute to Vixen

 Overview

-Vixen is an open source project and we love getting patches and contributions to make Vixen and its docs even better.
+Vixen is an open source project and we appreciate getting patches and contributions to make Vixen and its documentation even better.

 The Vixen application code is hosted on Github.
 You can clone the repository to get a copy of the source code to work with.